 - Emotional stability reflects an ability to stay calm under novel and stressful conditions

 - Flexibility refers to interpreting novel situations as a positive challenge and adapting to these situations accordingly.

 This AURORA-project aims to test and develop the MPQ for application in a university context among students.
-Final aim is to be able to diagnose students intercultural skills, as a basis for further development.
+The final aim is to be able to diagnose students intercultural skills as a basis for further development.